 In-process API equivalent: CodeGenTask.MethodCatalogExcludeMethods (@ObservableCollection<string>)

-The name of one or more methods in the Synergy Method Catalog interface identified by the -interface option that you wish to include in processing; all other methods will be excluded.
-This option is only valid in conjunction with the -smc option, and -interface options, and only when a single interface is being processed.
+The name of one or more methods in the Synergy Method Catalog that you wish to include in processing; all other methods will be excluded.
+This option can only be used with the -smc or -smcstrs options, and the -interface option.

 In-process API equivalent: CodeGenTask.MethodCatalogIncludeMethods (@ObservableCollection<string>)